michaeluno/admin-page-framework/readme.txt

 = I've written a useful class and functions.
 Do you want to include it? = The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is avaiable.
 Create an issue first and we'll see if changes can be made.

+== To do ==

 == Changelog ==

+= 1.0.1 - 03/05/2013 =
+* Removed: array_replace_recursive() to support PHP below 5.3.
+* Changed: to use md5() for the error transient name, class name + page slug, to prevent WordPress from failing to retrieve or save options for the character lengths exceeding 45 characters.
+* Changed: to echo the value in a user-defined custom field type.
+* Added: the *pre_html* and *post_html* keys for input fields that adds extra HTML code before/after the field input and the description.
+* Added: the *value* key for input fields that precedes the option values saved in the database.
+* Added: the *disable* key for input fields to add disabled="Disabled".

 = 1.0.0.2 - 02/17/2013 =
 * Fixd a warining in debug mode, undefined index, selectors.